Go Back

 Problem: Elements that are visually hidden but still in the DOM receive focus, creating "invisible" tab stops.

-• For content hidden with CSS, ensure proper techniques that remove from both visual display and tab order
+Solutions: Remove hidden elements from the tab order with tabindex="-1", use aria-hidden="true" for purely decorative content, and for content hidden with CSS, ensure proper techniques that remove from both visual display and tab order.

 Issue: Modal Focus Trapping